elastic/kibana/rfcs/text/0017_url_service.md

 # Terminology

 In the proposed new service we introduce "locators".
 This is mostly a change in language, we are renaming "URL generators" to "locators".
+The old name would no longer make sense as we are not returning URLs from locators.

 # Basic example